lenewsad/IntuneEDU/IntuneEDU/why-cant-i-move-this-group.md

   ![Subgroup under multiple groups error message appears](./media/groups-012-subgroup-is-under-two-groups-warning.png)

-If this happens, you'll need to choose a single group for this subgroup to be placed under.
+If this happens, you'll need to choose a single group to place above this subgroup.